Your Guide to Armpit Dress Shields, Garment Guards and Sweat Pads

 Some garment shield options for women also include a vest-like undergarment or bodice that covers the bra for added sweat protection.
 Garment shields come in short sleeve and regular sleeve options.

-Armpit dress shields, garment guards and sweat pads aren’t standalone options.
-Garment guard manufacturers also recommend a suite of other products, such as armpit wipes, multiple different shields and sweat pads, prescription antiperspirant.
-It can get overwhelming to manage on top of the daily stress you already deal with from axillary hyperhidrosis.
+Armpit dress shields, garment guards and sweat pads aren’t the only options.
+Garment guard manufacturers also recommend a suite of other products, such as armpit wipes, multiple different shields and sweat pads, or prescription antiperspirant.
+We know it can be overwhelming to manage axillary hyperhidrosis.

-You don’t need to spend a ton of money on an arsenal of products to combat your sweat.
-If you’re looking for sweat proof clothing that has an integrated sweat barrier (and don’t want to mess with adjusting sweat pads all day), Thompson Tees may be the right solution for you.
+Luckily, you don’t need to spend a ton of money on products to combat your sweat.
+If you don't like the idea of sweat pads or shields, and are looking for sweat proof clothing that has an integrated sweat barrier, Thompson Tees may be right for you.

-The Hydro-Shield underarm barrier traps moisture and releases it as vapor.
-No sweat marks, yellow stains or fiddling with sweat pads.
-Just a light, breathable undershirt made from premium combed cotton and rayon from bamboo.
-Instead of throwing money at subpar products, we’ll let you try a sweat proof Thompson Tee risk-free today.
-Let us know what you think!
+Sweat proof Thompson Tees feature a patented Hydro-Shield underarm barrier that traps moisture and releases it as vapor.
+No sweat marks, yellow stains or fiddling with sweat pads — just a light, breathable undershirt that's easy to wear and helps you with your confidence.
+Try a Thompson Tee for men or women risk-free today!